SugreshwarChandike/AI-Traffic-Controller/Simulator Readme.md

 1. Open `traffic_simulation.ipynb` in Google Colab
 2. Run each cell to simulate traffic and AI decisions
 3. View visual output of traffic light control

-## 👨‍💻 Author
-Sugreshwar — Diploma student passionate about AI, electronics, and secure systems

-## 🤖Future Upgrades
-Developing a prototype and Making changes of code According to the prototype.